rbxmath/Vector101/week-6/README.md

 # Week 6

 ## Lecture to-do
-1. Implement the power method
+Implement the power method

+## Homework
-2. Implement the block power method
+Implement the power method yourself.
+You can test your solver against [these test cases](), which I generated using Mathematica.